rux616/starfield-junk-in-your-ships-trunk/support/docs/README.md

 Summary
 -------
-(Cargo holds, fuel tanks, shields, weapons.
+(Cargo holds, fuel tanks, grav drives, shields, weapons.
 You want variety?
 We got variety.
-Adds new flips and decorative versions of many different modules.)
+Adds new flips and decorative versions of many different ship modules.)

 NOTE: Now requires [Ship Builder Categories](https://www.nexusmods.com/starfield/mods/7310) - you will get a CTD without it installed and above this mod in your load order!

+You want variety?
+We got variety!
 Up?
 Yes!
 Down?
 Also yes!
 Left?
 Still yes!
 Right?
-I'll give you three guesses, and the first two don't count!
-You want variety?
-We got variety.
-The JIYT Consortium is proud to offer 455 additional cargo, 444 shield, and 309 fuel tank flips/orientations/variants over and above the defaults.
+You get three guesses, and the first two don't count!
+The JIYT Consortium is proud to offer an additional 455 cargo, 444 shield, 309 fuel tank, and 920 grav drive flips/orientations/variants over and above the defaults.
 Want that module to stick on the back, but it only sticks to the side right now?
 Come on in.

 But wait, there's more!
 As a bonus, you also get additional decorative versions of all of them!
 Plus weapons!
 That's right!
 All the looks with only a fraction of the cost or weight.
 And none of the functionality, but who cares about that when your ship looks this good, am I right?
 You can find these marvelous new modules in the various "Decorative [...]" categories in the Ship Builder.

-There are even some additional snap points added so you can do interesting things like putting certain "vertical" modules next to something else, though only for Cargo Holds at the moment; more modules will be converted in the future.
+There are even some additional snap points added so you can do interesting things like putting certain "vertical" modules next to something else, though only for cargo holds and grav drives at the moment; more modules will be converted in the future.
 (The JIYT Consortium is not responsible for any cursed creations you make with this feature.)

-Translation services powered by Google Translate and xTranslator; the JIYT Consortium apologizes in advance if your mother was accidentally insulted.
+Translations are provided for the following languages: German (de), Spanish (es), French (fr), Italian (it), Japanese (ja), Polish (pl), Brazilian Portuguese (ptbr), and Simplified Chinese (zhhans).
+As these are powered by Google Translate (plus xTranslator) they may not be entirely accurate and the JIYT Consortium apologizes in advance if your mother was accidentally insulted.
 If that is the case (or you see other errors), please provide feedback and it will be fixed as soon as possible.

 For a complete listing of all modules provided, please see the "[List of Modules](#list-of-modules)" section at the bottom of this document.